apache/mesos/docs/persistent-volume.md

 ```

-## `Offer::Operation::Destroy`
+#### `Offer::Operation::Destroy`

-A framework is able to destroy persistent volumes through the resource offer
+A framework can destroy persistent volumes through the resource offer cycle.
+In
-cycle.
-In [Offer::Operation::Create](#offeroperationcreate), we created a
+[Offer::Operation::Create](#offeroperationcreate), we created a persistent
-persistent volume from 2048 MB of disk resources.
-Mesos will not garbage-collect
+volume from 2048 MB of disk resources.
+Mesos will not garbage-collect this
-this volume until we explicitly destroy it.
+volume until we explicitly destroy it.
 Suppose we would like to destroy the
 volume we created.
 First, we receive a resource offer (copy/pasted from above):

 ```